 We are so pleased you want to join the thousands of other people who’ve fallen in love with Greyhounds!

-If you need GRW to help you home a dog you already have click here to complete a ‘Surrender a Dog’ form.
+If you need GRW to help you home a dog you already have click here.

 Families with young children

 Because we understand how difficult it is to watch toddlers and small children our policy is that generally we prefer adoptive families to check with us before setting their heart on adopting one of our dogs.
 Greyhounds are very special and sweet natured dogs, but the fact remains they are still animals and from time to time can be unpredictable.
 If startled or hurt by a falling child or quick movement it is possible for them to become distressed and lash out, which is true of any breed.
 Thus, as a general rule, children should be over pre-school age, as they have the understanding and ability to learn how to become best friends with your new dog.

 Families who own cats or furry animals, and wish to adopt greyhounds, must understand that there are never any guarantees regarding the animals future safety, regardless of how disinterested the greyhound seems to be.
 We cannot promise that the greyhound will never chase or injure the cat, rabbit etc. We do our best to determine the greyhound’s level of interest, and can give lots of advice during the introduction phases and around control and management un the early days -but several thousand years of genetic programming and a full racing history of chasing a small thing that moves away can be hard to overcome.
 Sighthounds should always be supervised when interacting with